jessicaliang721/jessicas-playground/_posts/2021-04-08-joshua-tree-national-park.md

 image: https://lh3.googleusercontent.com/pw/ACtC-3fUpgCdh393MFyGqXv0BV3svwrujrsNxJRyUgFAtV5PqBLWsdYGY9Iecy7U9pGJ-qKbdqZGWAjddOePp1raxA3GZce0PpHX1HsGnLp3LmEGzIjuXNa-wUBGIEiY922_Z86bn1m-any2Q69ukaX3k_XdLQ=w1000-h667-no?authuser=0
 ---

 I had to eat my own words (No naps while out traveling!
-Sleep is for the weak!!) on the FIRST day of our trip when a 3 hr plane ride + 3 hr car ride to Joshua Tree National Park gave me a headache.
-While it bummed me out that I had to take some time to feel better, we still did have plenty of time left to see parts of the park before sunset.
+Sleep is for the weak!!) on the FIRST day of our trip when a 3 hr plane ride + 3 hr car ride to Joshua Tree National Park gave me a dull headache.
+While it bummed me out that I had to take some time to feel better, we still had plenty of time left to see parts of the park before sunset.
 The perks of heading west, where the sun sets at 7-8pm!
 With a couple of hours in Joshua Tree, here's what we did/saw:

 ## Hidden Valley Trail
-Hidden Valley hike was a nice, short, 1 mile hike around the "hidden valley" of Joshua Tree National Park.
+Hidden Valley was a nice, short, 1 mile hike around the "hidden valley" area of Joshua Tree National Park.
 It gave us a good overview of what Joshua Tree was all about.
 And yes, it was mostly Joshua Trees, rocks, and stretches of desert.

 ![Us in Joshua Tree](https://lh3.googleusercontent.com/pw/ACtC-3cIkhHUGIfp1xBN--MDHIu4N8oAM1mWxvq3R853AqU9TtpKMcnK2WWpVCd1j9vXWUFfRJRBPfhZT3FkV27Eos21tqMWjjQ1PW2_dc9iN1q0y5NBCWOaskmjfPB6yP3dHf1OmbihB6DbVKEr6-7KawcWDQ=w1000-h667-no?authuser=0)